-How do we keep on going as the seed plants we make our story?
-There is an overwhelming joy while weeding the thistles that attempt to squelch our growth.
+How do we keep going as the seed plants make our story?
+While weeding the thistles that attempt to squelch our growth, there is an overwhelming joy.
 Maintenance affords some sense of normalcy during our crises and crashes.
 Still, what is normal?
 While surviving the world, we may experience anything but “normal.”

 There is comfort in experiencing the routine, or is that merely complacency?
 When life strikes, we have to act and at least react.

 In life, we seek balance while still hitting bumps along the way.
 The attacks are fierce, but it’s those covert approaches of crisis that ran with an extra punch to the gut.
 They sneak up, rock your world, and leave you off balance.

 Where it feels discombobulating, nonetheless, the action causes us to process, experience, adjust, grow, submerge, or deal with an event or happening.

 What is throwing you off balance?
 I hope you know, regardless of the wall you’re up against today, God is breaking it down.
 His timing is the undeniable truth of how He continues to build us up in the darkest of places.
 Regardless of circumstance, eventually, God will reveal His truth.

 Seedlings from pain or joy within our stories overflow and take root in the soil of faith.
 The blur of our tears makes it challenging to see God’s grace.
 There is an ongoing cycle of planting, regardless of the soil conditions that are underway.
 The tears we shed during life’s challenges are the water often needed to cultivate the most challenging soils.
 When there is a foundation available to be planted and tended to, then too, it is full of God’s grace.